KhaliliMahdi/khalilimahdi.github.io/_pages/about.md

 **2024**

-* New PhD student, Vishnu Chhabra joined my lab.
-He will be working on Mechanistic Interpretability for foundation models.
+* Received a GPU server for the lab.

+* Invited to give a talk on **Counterfactual Reseaning for Fair Machine Learning** at [the Midwest Machine Learning Symposium] (https://midwest-ml.org/2024/).

 * Zhongteng Cai received a travel grant to attend the UAI conference and present his work.

 * New paper titled "[Privacy-Aware Randomized Quantization via Linear Programming](https://khalilimahdi.github.io/)" is accepted in the 40th Conference on Uncertainty in Artificial Intelligence (UAI).

 * Received a grant from the Translational Data Analytics Institute to build interpretable and efficient AI models for medical diagnosis.

+* New PhD student, Vishnu Chhabra joined my lab.
+He will be working on Mechanistic Interpretability for foundation models.

 * New paper titled "[Imposing Fairness Constraints in Synthetic Data Generation](https://khalilimahdi.github.io/)" is accepted in the 27th International Conference on Artificial Intelligence and Statistics (AISTATS).